HughChen/PFDBNHBD/README.md

 ## Misc.
 Notes

+* The scripts that were used to prepare the MIT-BIH and MGH/MF databases and to generate statistics can be found in the scripts/ directory.
 * The repo comes with setp1 and setp2 available at the Physionet 2014 challenge <a href="https://www.physionet.org/challenge/2014/">website</a>.
 * We assume that the signals come in a form compatible with the <a href="https://physionet.org/physiotools/matlab/wfdb-app-matlab/">WFDB toolbox</a> (we've included the toolbox in this repo).
 * We'll be updating the functions/scripts over time to improve documentation.